Francisco Morazán: Marriage and family

-Politics and the failed Federation
+Politics and the failed federation

 More than a man of ideas, Morazán was a man of action wrote biographer Rafael Eliodoro Valle.
 But his name cannot fail to brighten the history of ideas in Central America, because he knew how to instill in them; the power of his sincerity, the passion that inflamed him, and his faith in the future, like men of vision who always think big.
 Francisco Morazán pushed with his liberal and progressive ideas a series of revolutionary measures for the time.
 Thus, promoting education, immigration, established freedom of worship and the press.
 The first federal administration headed by Morazán was oriented to the peaceful reconstruction of the several States that comprised the republic.

-When liberalism seemed to finally find the opportunity to implement its noblest principles, after a long process of integration as ideological tendency, as a political group and as a power option, the liberal regime was unable to achieve cohesion within the Central American society.
-The Liberals' sustained fight against the aristocracy and their quest to exclude conservatives from political life was not accompanied by a parallel effort to integrate other sectors such as indigenous people, (The bulk of the population) to the national modern project that they so vehemently postulated.
-The indigenous people never found the liberal proposal to be attractive enough, so as to break free from the deep rooted ancient order taught by the Church and the stability they have had for three centuries under the colonial regime.

 According to writer, David Alejandro Luna, one of Morazán's biggest mistakes was to not design a plan to break the feudal estates where his secular enemies were sitting ...
 Morazán's fight was marred of romanticism, his strategic line tended to politically displace the oppressive aristocratic landowners of Central America, his tactics, however, disagreed with the political reality.
 Despite the strenuous efforts made by General Francisco Morazán from the presidency of the Republic.
 The clerical and aristocratic forces staged a strong anti-liberal building block taking advantage of the fanaticism and discontent that permeated large sections of the population, especially in the state of Guatemala.